Design smell

-In computer programming, design smells are "structures in the design that indicate violation of fundamental design principles and negatively impact design quality".
-The origin of the term "design smell" can be traced to the term "code smell" which was featured in the book Refactoring: Improving the Design of Existing Code by Martin Fowler.
+In computer programming, a design smell is a structure in a design that indicates a violation of fundamental design principles, and which can negatively impact the project's quality.
+The origin of the term can be traced to the term "code smell" which was featured in the book Refactoring: Improving the Design of Existing Code by Martin Fowler.

 Details

 Different authors have defined the word "smell" in different ways: